4 Simple Steps to a Solid PR Pitch Strategy

 PR Strategy Step 4: Identify and Understand Media Targets

 In every definition of PR I have read the word “strategy” holds significant prominence; ultimately PR strategy is the foundation to campaign success.
 PR professionals bring to the table a strategic way of thinking about the communication between a company and its customer and it’s extremely important that we remember this as we approach every project, both small and large.
-If you follow the above steps and use the available PR software tools developing good strategy can be quick, painless and effective.
+If we follow the above steps and use the available PR software tools developing good strategy can be quick, painless and effective.